vishnnuv/PassGen/README.md

 # PassGen
-A customisable password generator for web page with python flask
+A customisable password generator for web page
+## Technolgy used
+-Flask